zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 ```

 The method must first check the types of the two dimensions `shape` and `material`
-held as properties in the item.
+included in the item as its properties.
 Then the values are type-casted to the concrete
 types to retrieve the width, height of the rectangle and the paper color.

 Then the database is asked to find the corresponding banknote.
 If it is found,
 a new instance of `ScannedBanknote` is created, which implements both `Banknote`
 and `Item` traits by delegation.

-At first sight, the code looks tidier than the property-based one.
+At first sight, the code looks much tidier than the property-based one.
 However, there
 are still some issues:

 * Nothing prevents `ScannedBanknote` from being instantiated with wrong
 (i.e. not banknote-like) item.
 The reason is that the proper composition
 of `ScannedBanknote` with luggage items must be guaranteed by the developer and
 not by the platform.
 The developer does it by examining the item's state, while
 the platform would do it by examining the types.
+It could be prevented by specifying
+the self-type of `ScannedBanknote` as `Banknote with Paper with Rectangle`, but
+it is not possible because of the type schizophrenia of the item.

 * Another issue relates to the delegation: on each consecutive mapping the item
 instance looses some behavior because not all interfaces implemented by
 the source object must be implemented by the target object.
-The item instances also
+The wrapped item instance also
-sinks one delegation level down gradually becoming unreachable.
+sinks one delegation level down becoming gradually unreachable.

 These two findings can be formulated more generally:

-* A multidimensional source object modeled by composition makes subsequent compositions
+* A multidimensional source object modeled by **composition** makes subsequent compositions
 prone to type inconsistencies.
-* The construction of target objects by means of delegations tends to lose behavior
+* The construction of target objects by means of **delegations** tends to lose behavior
 and type.